reeshuffled/reeshuffled.github.io/_posts/2025-12-22-A-Year-of-Home-Updates-2025.md

 started_at: '2025-12-15 09:08:00'
 ---

 I did a lot in the first half of the year but slowed down as the year progressed.
 I am now pretty much done with my apartment.
-There is still some room for improvement
+There is still some room for improvement, but any work will be minor.

 ## Living Room